GPurgatorio/Master-Computer-Science-ICT/README.md

 As technology evolves, the harder is to maintain a model that lasts.
 Memory tiering a new term introduced nowadays with the Intel Sky Lake processors family (XEON).

-nvRAM uses [nvDIMM](https://en.wikipedia.org/wiki/NVDIMM) (non volatalie Dual Inline Memory Module) to save energy because you can change the ammount of current given to each pin; moreover the data doesn't need to be refreshed periodically to maintain data.
+nvRAM uses [nvDIMM](https://en.wikipedia.org/wiki/NVDIMM) (non volatalie Dual Inline Memory Module) to save energy because you can change the amount of current given to each pin; moreover the data doesn't need to be refreshed periodically to avoid data loss.

 In-memory database, like Redis.
 If you loose power there are still mechanisms to avoid data loss.